Shadow the Hedgehog (game)

 Shadow must get from the start of the level to the end, as has traditionally been the case for the Sonic titles.
-It is possible to reach the end of the level in more than one way, the traditional way is to reach a goal ring, however certain objectives can be completed to finish the level earlier.
-The way in which levels are completed affects how the game progresses, what levels are played, and, ultimately, which of the 10 possible endings that will be shown.
-As each level features cutscenes and boss battles, there are a total of 326 different paths in which to complete the game, and each one has a name.
-There are a total of 23 levels including the last story stage, and each time, the player only plays six levels.
+It is possible to reach the end of the level in more than one way; the traditional way is to reach a goal ring, but certain objectives can be completed to end the level as well.
+Three missions are available in each level (denoted Hero, Dark, and Neutral), though some only have two; the player has free reign over which mission they choose to complete.
+The way in which levels are completed affects how the game progresses, what levels are played, and, ultimately, which of the 10 possible endings will be earned.
+There are a total of 23 levels (including the Last Story's stage), but the player will only play six in one sitting.
+As each level features distinct cutscenes and boss battles, there are a total of 326 different paths to take through the game, and each one has a unique name.
 A list of possible paths can be found here: List of Library sequences.

 |Weapon||Damage||Rounds||Range||Rapidity of fire||Picture|

 |Black Sword||Low||5||Very Short||X||manual|